on resistance of bus switch not acceptable, at least not for Vcc

 It seems like we really need to re-think the switching concept.
 A short-time fix might be to supply power from the SIMTRACE to the sim, rather than passing it through.
 However, even for the CLK/IO/RST signals the 16Ohms might cause significant signal degradation.

-#1 Updated by tsaitgaist over 6 years ago
+#1 Updated by tsaitgaist almost 7 years ago

 - Resolution set to fixed